underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 def booleanAndDouble: Pair[Boolean, Double] = // ...
 ~~~

-Generics provide a different approach to defining product types --  one that relies on aggregation as opposed to inheritance.
+Generics provide a different approach to defining product types--- one that relies on aggregation as opposed to inheritance.

 #### Exercise: Pairs

 Implement the `Pair` class from above.
-It should store two values -- `one` and `two` -- and be generic in both arguments.
+It should store two values---`one` and `two`---and be generic in both arguments.
 Example usage:

 ~~~ scala
 scala> val pair = Pair[String, Int]("hi", 2)